 rendezblue is a series of social and educational activities that take place in August prior to the start of classes.
 These activities include social entertainment events and convocation. rendezblue is an opportunity for new students to meet new friends and get an initial taste of the social life on campus.

 The first two weeks of the fall semester are always packed with events and opportunities for you to get connected to the campus community through activities such as student organization fairs, socials, and activities you won't find anywhere else!
 Check out the calendar for Weeks of Welcome on the Highsmith Student Union and Student Activities website.

-The mission of the University Veterans Alliance is to bring student veterans at UNC Asheville together with each other and with other students to build camaraderie and to develop relationships with the university and the city of Asheville.
+The mission of the University Veterans Alliance is to bring Student Veterans at UNC Asheville together with each other and with other students to build camaraderie and to develop relationships with the university and the city of Asheville.
 This organization works to raise awareness of veterans on campus and the challenges they face along with the unique strengths that they bring to the university environment.
 Through service, this organization seeks to develop a culture of citizenship in the local community.
-Anyone interested is welcome to participate regardless of veteran status.
-Visit the Transition and Parent Programs calendar to find out about upcoming events with the Veteran Student Alliance.
+The University Veteran Alliance is a student organization open to all veteran and non-veteran students interested in veteran affairs at UNC Asheville.
+Email firstname.lastname@example.org for more information.